CS230 • Adversarial Attacks and Defenses

 -

-To illustrate, consider a simple logistic regression model:
+To illustrate the phenomenon in its simplest form, consider a logistic regression model:

 -